 Racing on skis down a cruiser run or bouncing through moguls can be a blast.
 But, let’s face it.
-Downhill skiing involves a lot of logistics.
-Scoring a parking spot and waiting in lift lines can take patience.
+Downhill skiing at one of Colorado’s downhill ski resorts involves a lot of logistics.
+Scoring a parking spot and waiting in lift lines takes patience.

-If you’re looking for some snowy serenity and a great workout instead, try cross-country skiing.
+If you’re looking for some snowy serenity and a great workout instead, try cross-country skiing in Colorado.

-It costs far less than downhill skiing.
+It costs far less than downhill skiing (also known as alpine skiing).
 Learning the basics is simple.
-And, along with great exercise, you can find some solitude.
+And, along with great exercise, you can find some solitude on the many cross-country skiing trails in Colorado.

 Once you get out on a trail, peace will envelope you.
 You’ll notice birds hopping around on snow-tufted pine branches.
 You’ll feel your heart pounding.
 And the sensation of skis gliding in smooth snow is utterly mesmerizing.